makukha/questionary-cli/README.md

 │ *  --prompt  -p  TEXT  Prompt text to be displayed.                              │ │                        [default: Press any key to continue...]                   │ │                        [required]                                                │
-│    --help              Show this message and exit.                               │ ╰──────────────────────────────────────────────────────────────────────────────────╯
+│    --append  -a        When option is set, append " press any key to             │ │                        continue..." to the prompt.                               │ │    --help              Show this message and exit.                               │ ╰──────────────────────────────────────────────────────────────────────────────────╯
 ```